bpp/bpp/README.md

 * Species delimitation using a user-specified guide tree (Yang and Rannala, 2010; Rannala and Yang, 2013)

+* Joint species delimitation and species tree estimation (Yang and Rannala 2014)

 BPP can also accommodate variable mutation rates among loci (Burgess and Yang, 2008) and heredity multipliers (Hey and Nielsen, 2004).
 Finally, BPP supports diploid data.
 Phasing is done analytically as described by Gronau et al, 2011.

-The fourth method (A11) which conducts joint species delimitation and species tree inference of unguided species delimitation (Yang and Rannala, 2014) is still not implemented in this version of BPP.
-If you need to run A11 please use the older version available [here](http://abacus.gene.ucl.ac.uk/software.html).

 ## Compilation instructions